phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 After modifying package.json, run `grunt update` to apply changes.

+## Testing

+After enabling Interactive Description in package.json, launch the a11y-view from phetmarks.
+An iframe on the left shows the simulation, and on the right you’ll see a representation of the accessible content.
+This right pane displays what a screen reader can read.
+As you add or revise accessibility content, refresh the page to see your changes.

+To test directly with a screen reader, run the simulation without the a11y-view and enable your screen reader.
+For details on installing and using screen readers, see the resources at the end of this document.

 ## Screen Summary

 Use `ScreenSummaryContent.ts` in joist to implement the screen summary.